Sandra Gauci: Political career

 Gauci joined the Democratic Party one week before its merger with Alternattiva Demokratika to form AD+PD.
 She served as deputy secretary-general from 2021 to 2022, and deputy chairperson from 2022 to 2023.

 In April 2023, Gauci expressed her interest in the post of ADPD leader, after Carmel Cacopardo stood down.
 In May, she was elected chairperson during the party's annual general meeting.

 As part of her leadership, Gauci has emphasised rebranding ADPD with a new name and image which reflects green, liberal and socialist principles.

 In August 2023, the party's youth wing voted to change its name from ADŻ Green Youth to Kollettiv Żgħażagħ EkoXellugin (Collective of Young EcoLeftists).

 Gauci stood as a candidate for the 2024 European Parliament elections as well as the local elections.
 She failed to get elected as an MEP, however was later elected to serve on the San Pawl il-Baħar local council.
 ADPD gained another local council seat won by Ralph Cassar in Ħ'Attard.

 In May 2025, Gauci was reconfirmed as chairperson of ADPD.

 In August 2025, Gauci successfully proposed a motion in calling on the government to channel tourist eco-tax revenues to the St. Paul's Bay local council.

+In May 2026, Gauci obtained 950 votes on the 12th District and 594 votes on the 6th District.
+The day after the election results were released, Gauci announced that she intended to step away from politics, however, following a vote of confidence, she decided to remain the ADPD leader.